 The carbonyl process to be implemented by PRISM can produce fine, spherical powders (<10μm) that retail for up to US$12,000 per tonne.
 Nickel and iron are the two primary metal powders produced today primarily in Canada, Europe and Asia.
 These high-purity (>99.99%) powders are used in several high-end primary applications including the production of sophisticated and complex automotive and aerospace parts (powder metallurgy and metal injection molding), in the additive manufacturing (3D) printing industry and for use in pharmaceuticals.
 Secondary markets include food additives, magnetic materials, diamond binders, pigments for paints and enamels and diamond catalysts.

 The global market for powder metallurgy parts and powder shipments was at $20.7 billion in 2011 and was forecast to reach $26.5 billion in 2017.
 Thermal decomposition of metal carbonyl is one of the main methods of production of metal powders today.
 This method allows precise control of the size and the shape of powder particles.
 The carbonyl iron process produces high-yields of pure iron, has low operating costs, requires less capital investment and is highly automated.

 PRISM's Clear Hills resource, as reported in its NI 43-101 technical resource report, contains 182 million tonnes of contained iron and 2.45 billion pounds of contained vanadium pentoxide, will support many decades of production of carbonyl iron powder and vanadium electrolyte to meet increasing global demand.
-Cobalt has also been successfully recovered in preliminary carbonyl tests, and may be produced as a by-product.
+Cobalt has also been successfully recovered in preliminary carbonyl tests, and may be produced as a co-product.